ELECTIVE MONARCHY

 Famous coffee houses became very popular in larger cities.
 People discussed politics, philosophical and scientific ideas, and read newspapers and magazines.
 Professional scientists, as we know them, were not yet a reality.
 Amateurs often laid the foundations for what we now consider to be scientific disciplines.

-The scientific achievements that characterized the Enlightenment in large parts of Europe mainly originated in Newton's epoch-making work in the scientific field.
+The scientific achievements that characterized the Enlightenment in much of Europe largely stemmed from Newton's epoch-making work.
 John Locke should also be mentioned.
-With Newton, Locke's political views, as presented in Two Treatises of Government, created the foundation stones of the Enlightenment's philosophical and scientific heyday.
+With Newton, Locke's political views, as presented in Two Treatises of Government, laid the foundation for the Enlightenment's philosophical and scientific heyday.

 How did these new ideas spread?
 The increased literacy rate in the 1700s helped bring scientific knowledge to society in a completely different way than before.
 It must be noted that democratization still had a limited scope, and science's progress was primarily focused on the educated urban population.